 A more realistic plan is one where you seize control of your career.
 Rather than dreaming, you make it very probable you can succeed when you execute a believable, achievable plan.
 When you turn the idea of getting found into one of you taking charge and making actions, you will find your success and find your buyers.
 You willl gain tremendous power.
 It’s like taking an atrophied muscle and working and pumping it until it meets its potential.

 You start by accepting you are in charge of what happens in your career.
 You can’t leave this to anyone else, and never to chance.
 You then determine what it is you want from your career.

 Until you have a firm grasp on what you want from your career, you are going nowhere.
 You can use the best tools, and be a smart marketer who uses them skillfully.
 Without a vision to guide you to what you want from your career, you’ll be going nowhere fast.

 Before you climb the ladder of success, make sure you have leaned it against the right wall.

 There are no bad choices.
 It’s personal and about what you want.

 You can decide you want a career as a professional artist.
-You might want to earn enough from selling art and other things such as workshops, leading art tours, or writing books.
+You ought to earn enough from selling art and other things such as workshops, leading art tours, or writing books.

 You can decide you are happy to earn a part-time income from your art sales just to cover your art supplies and incidental expenses of a serious art hobby.

-You might choose to sell your art to earn income for retirement, traveling, or to supplement your full-time job income.
+You might choose to sell your art to earn income for retirement, to travel, or supplementing your full-time job income.
 It’s your choice, and it’s all good no matter what you choose.

 Don’t make pursuing success pointless futility.